The arithmetic Hodge index theorem for adelic line bundles II: Introduction

-\begin{remark} When $X=\BP^1$, the theorem is independently proved by M. Baker and L. DeMarco \cite{BD} during the preparation of this paper.
-They only wrote in characteristic zero, but their proof also applies to positive characteristics.
-Their treatment for the number field case is the same as our treatment in the earlier version, while the method for the general case is quite different. \end{remark}
+When $X=\BP^1$, the theorem is independently proved by M. Baker and L. DeMarco \cite{BD} during the preparation of this paper.
+Their treatment for the number field case is the same as our treatment in the earlier version, while the method for the general case is quite different.

+Similar to Theorem \ref{hodge}, the theorem is treated in \cite{YZ1} if $K$ is a number field, and generalized to any field of positive characteristic by Carney \cite{Ca1, Ca2}.

-Some consequences and questions related to the theorem can be found in \cite[\S 3.3]{YZ}.
-Here we only list the following one.
+Some consequences and questions related to the theorem can be found in \cite[\S 4.5]{YZ1}.
+Here we only list the following one, whose proof will be given at the end of this paper.

 \begin{thm} Let $\mathbb K$ be either $\BC$ or $\BC_p$ for some prime number $p$.
 Let $X$ be a projective variety over $\mathbb K$, and $f,g\in \DS(X)$ be two polarizable algebraic dynamical systems.
 If $\Prep(f)\cap\Prep(g)$ is Zariski dense in $X$, then $d\mu_f=d\mu_g$. \end{thm}